Dipalmitoylphosphatidylcholine: DPPC-related illnesses

 Surfactant Dysfunction Disorder is a disease that affects newborn children whose pulmonary surfactant is insufficient for adequate breathing, resulting in respiratory distress syndrome (RDS).

 Despite DPPC being one of the major components of lung surfactant, most of the genetic errors that are linked with surfactant dysfunction disorder are not linked to DPPC.
 Rather, the main causes of this disease are differences in the production of surfactant proteins B and C due to genetic abnormalities.

 However, there is a genetic condition that is related to DPPC which causes a deficiency in the production of ABCA1 protein.
 This protein is crucial in the transport of phospholipids – and therefore DPPC – to the lamellar bodies of the alveolar cells, where DPPC interacts with surfactant proteins to form pulmonary surfactant.

 Current studies cannot find a correlation between the percentage of DPPC in lung surfactant and the age of gestation, although a proven relationship has been found between the percentage of DPPC and POPC (palmitoyl-oleoyl phosphatidylcholine) in babies with respiratory distress syndrome compared with babies without this condition.
 These connections suggest that a particular surfactant composition will lead to respiratory distress syndrome, regardless of gestational age.

 The correlation between DPPC percentage and respiratory distress syndrome is why DPPC is used to make drugs to treat newborn infants with the disease.

 In addition, DPPC has been shown to be related to infection of polarized cells by a specific kind of human adenovirus (HAdV-C2).
-Some studies have indicated that disaturated DPPC boosts infection of A59 cells with HAdV-C2 (possibly by permitting virus entry via the apical side of polarized cells).
+Some studies have indicated that desaturated DPPC boosts infection of A59 cells with HAdV-C2 (possibly by permitting virus entry via the apical side of polarized cells).